rulewis/journey-optimizer.en/help/using/personalization/personalization-use-case.md

    ![](assets/perso-uc13.png)

-1. From the drop-down, select **Offer decision** to insert an offer decisionning variable.
+1. From the drop-down, select **Offer decision** to insert an offer decisioning variable.
 Select the placement and click the + icon next to the personalized offer to add it to the body.

    ![](assets/perso-uc14.png)